 Picturing bright blue water and white buildings dotting the island?
-These are some of the sights you’ll see when visiting Greece’s Cyclades islands.
+These are some of the sights you’ll see when visiting Paros, one of Greece’s Cyclades islands.

-Since my own trip was well before I started writing about my travels, I am happy to share this guest post from a budding travel writer about Paros.
+Since my own trip was well before I started writing about my travels on this blog, I am happy to share this guest post from a budding travel writer about Paros.
 In this post, guest writer Katie Johnson shares where to stay with recommendations for booking a luxury hotel or villa, when to visit, and what to see.

-Located in the Aegean Sea, between Greece and Turkey, Paros is a small island with a population around 6,000.
-It is renowned for its wildlife and natural beauty and has become a popular tourist destination in recent years.
+Located in the Aegean Sea, between Greece and Turkey, Paros is a small island with a population around 12,000.
+It is renowned for its wildlife and natural beauty, and it has become a popular tourist destination in recent years.

 Most travelers prefer to see the island during the late spring when most of the wildlife is visible and the landscape is green.
-During this part of the year, the sea is also warmer, making for a much more comfortable swimming experience, while the beaches will be less crowded than they are during the summer tourist season.
+During this part of the year, the sea is also warmer.
+Not only does visiting in late spring allow for a comfortable swimming experience, but the beaches will be less crowded than during the peak summer tourism season.

-There are a number of historical sites to vist on Paros.
-The old port of Naoussa is a popular tourist attraction, and the island also has a number of popular beaches.
-Martselo, Kolyhimbithres, and Santa Maria are among the most popular.
+There are a number of historical sites, marble quarries, and charming fishing villages to visit on Paros.
+The old port of Naoussa is a popular tourist attraction.

 Paros is a beautiful island and one that makes for a memorable vacation destination at any time of the year.
 The villas on the island are particularly beautiful and offer the most immersive way of experiencing the island and its unique culture.